 60. Don’t quit cold turkey

-If you have a bad money habit that you are trying to break, don’t just try to cut your budget cold turkey.
-Phase out the unnecessary spending habit by 10% each month.
+If you are trying to build better money habits in college, don’t just try to slash your spending cold turkey.
+Instead, phase out an unnecessary spending habit by 10% each month.
 That way the change won’t be as drastic, and you won’t feel bad if you give into human nature and buy another iced coffee.

 By implementing some of these money saving tips for college students, or money hacks, into your daily life, you can begin to see positive changes.
 You will have more money to pay for your college-related expenses and maybe even a little extra money leftover to add to your savings goals.
 Practicing good money management in college will help you become better equipped to manage your finances even after you graduate.